Jimboom7/AlphaJong/readme.md

 ## Known Problems

+- While the game does not need focus (=you can use other programs while the bot is running), it's not possible to have it in the background.
+That means if the browser is minimized or you switch to another tab for a while you will get disconnected for AFK.
+Most modern browsers also check if the window is hidden behind other windows and will drastically reduce the performance then.
+This behavior can be turned off in the settings, if needed you can set `chrome://flags/#calculate-native-win-occlusion` to disabled (Chrome) or go to `about:config` in Firefox and set `widget.windows.window_occlusion_tracking.enabled` to false.
-- Sometimes the game disconnects you for AFK.
-This usually happens if the window is minimized or you switch to another tab for a while (not having focus is fine, as long as the window is open).
-If that happens the bot will try to reconnect by reloading the page.
+   - When there is a disconnection the bot will try to solve it by reloading the page.
 - If the bot is not able to play fast enough try lowering the Performance Mode (see parameters) or use a different browser (Firefox seems to be fastest).

 ## Disclaimer